BioComputingUP/CAFA-evaluator/README.md

 CAFA-evaluator implementation was inspired by the original Matlab code used in CAFA2 assessment and available at [https://github.com/yuxjiang/CAFA2](https://github.com/yuxjiang/CAFA2).

-Visit the Wiki for more information about the [CAFA-evaluator algorithm](https://github.com/BioComputingUP/CAFA-evaluator/wiki).
+Visit our Wiki for more information about the [CAFA-evaluator algorithm](https://github.com/BioComputingUP/CAFA-evaluator/wiki).

 ## Installation